Icehawk78/Kardashev/Rules_new.md

 When playing with 4 or 6 players, you have the option to play with an ally against others.
 Follow the base rules, with these variants:
 Setup-
+Set up your starting pieces in the designated starting zones, determined by the number of players.
 Sit opposite your ally, so turns are evenly spaced.
 You will each have a separate role and pieces.

 ### Phase 1: Bidding

 You and your ally will bid against the other pair or pairs of allies.
 All players bid simultaneously.
 Add the bids of each ally together to get the total bid.
-Determine the winner and the amount owed as usual.
+Determine the winner and the amount owed as explained in the base rules.
 The winners of the bid can determine between themselves how to divide how many resources each will pay, as long as they pay the total of the second highest bid.
-Pay the person who drew the tile, or the bank, as usual.
+Pay the person who drew the tile, or the bank, as explained in the base rules.

 ### Phase 2: Exploration

+The winners of the bid choose where and how to explore.
 The ally who is next in turn order (or the active player) chooses where and how to explore space.

 ### Phase 3: Actions